Hard-to-Sample Distributions from Robust Extractors: Acknowledgements

 \section{Acknowledgements}

 We thank Jesse Goodman and Mohit Gurumukhani for a number of helpful comments on an earlier draft.
 In particular, we are grateful for the suggestion of and discussion about ``smooth extractors'' as mentioned in \Cref{ssec:ext_and_rext}.
+We also thank anonymous reviewers for their useful feedback.

 \crefalias{section}{appendix}